 Traditional vs. Modern Brunello

-Brunello di Montalcino’s age requirement is a minimum of 5 years before release (6 for “Riserva” bottlings) – some of the longest aging in Italy.
+Brunello di Montalcino’s wine cannot be released until the 5th year post harvest (6th for “Riserva” bottlings) – some of the longest aging in Italy.
 In most Brunello wines, you’ll start to notice two schools of thought used for the aging routine with Brunello di Montalcino wines:

 Traditional Method: Producers use large, well-used Slavonian oak barrels (called botte from northeastern Croatia) that impart very little oak lactones into the wine and are used simply as vessels to encourage tertiary flavor development through oxygen exposure.
 Wines develop more dried fruit, leather and flower flavors and have a long aging potential.

 Modern Method: Borrowing innovations from France in Bordeaux, some producers use more new, smaller French barrels (called barriques) that impart more oak lactones into the wine and encourage the development of black fruit, chocolate, brown sugar, and vanilla flavors.
 Because oxygen exposure increases due to oak-to-wine surface area, you can expect modern method Montalcino wines will often be ready to drink sooner than traditional method wines.

 Montalcino Wine Facts